MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

 After that we can use the `AddRecipeInput` type in our mutation.
-We can do this inline (using `@Arg()` decorator) or as a field of the args class like in the query example above.
+We can do this inline (using the `@Arg()` decorator) or as a field of the args class like in the query example above.

 We may also need access to the context.
 To achieve this we use the `@Ctx()` decorator with the optional user-defined `Context` interface: